 Cloves provide a significant amount of the mineral manganese.
 Manganese helps your body manage the enzymes that help repair your bones and produce hormones.
 Manganese can also act as an antioxidant that protects your body from free radicals.

 Nutrients per Serving

 - Sugar: Less than 1 gram

 Things to Watch Out For

 Cloves are potent in both their flavor and their effects.
-There are a few things to keep in mind when adding cloves to your recipes.
+In general, cloves as spices are not worrisome nor are they potent health protectors, but there are a few things to keep in mind when adding cloves to your recipes.